Complete the Common App in 5 days with our College Application Booster® Camp.

 Explanation:

 As you tackle this prompt, it is important to focus on one aspect of your identity—do not try to tie in 2-3 different qualities.
-You only have 250 words, and UNC is not looking for a ‘well-rounded’ student—they want to know what sets you apart from the crowd, so use these 250 words to demonstrate a particular quality and anecdote that would send a clear message about your personality and values.
+You only have 250 words, and UNC is not looking for a ‘well-rounded’ student—they want to learn about one key attribute that sets you apart from the crowd!
+To accomplish this, use these 250 words to demonstrate a particular quality and anecdote that sends a clear message about your personality and values.

 l